Roblox/avatar-evolution/index.md

 - [Animator](api/class/Animator) &mdash; support for animating Bones

 **Warning:** These new types aren't supported on production and may change dramatically before release.
 Don't use them in places or models used in a live game!
 Production servers and clients don't know these new Instances exist.
 They won't work in Team Create either!

+## API Stability Status

+Unlike production APIs, these new APIs are subject to change dramatically between builds.
+Many of them are incomplete or otherwise don't yet match our internal specifications.

+**Stable:** Subject to change but mostly matches spec.

+- Bone
+- MeshPart
+- SurfaceAppearance

+**Unstable:**

+- CharacterHelper &mdash; Unstable.
+Plan change it to use parent part instead of model root, rename to "CharacterSensor"
+- LevitationConstraint &mdash; Very unstable.
+Physical response is good, but not happy with surfacing it as a Constraint instance.
+Plan to build in some kind of ground sensor region instead of relying on external raycasts.
+- LinearVelocity &mdash; Incomplete.